Dianadias-CODE/CSE301-Assignment/README.md

-This repository contains my CSE_301_Assignment.ipynb notebook for the CSE 301 course.
-It includes all required answers, code, and explanations for the assignment.
+This repository contains my CSE 301 course assignment in the form of a Jupyter Notebook titled CSE_301_Assignment.ipynb.
+The notebook includes all required solutions, code implementations, explanations, and outputs related to the assignment tasks.
+It serves as an organized and accessible submission of my work, allowing easy viewing of the code, understanding of the logic used, and verification of the results.